Troubleshooting High Availability¶

 Double check the following items when problems with configuration synchronization are encountered:

-The password in the configuration synchronization settings on the primary must match the password on the backup.
+The password in the configuration synchronization settings on the primary node must match the synchronization user password on the secondary node.

 Verify that only the primary sync node has the configuration synchronization options enabled.

 Ensure no IP address is specified in the Synchronize Config to IP on the secondary node.